dmbarbour/glas/docs/GlasApps.md

 * `sys.refl.ffi.*` - *TBD* perhaps debugging, browsing, CPU usage, force kill

 This API is designed assuming use of [libffi](https://en.wikipedia.org/wiki/Libffi) and TinyCC.
 We'll also need a [version of TinyCC](https://github.com/frida/tinycc/tree/main) that supports callbacks for includes and linking.

+This kind of API can be adapted to other targets, e.g. JVM, .NET, or JavaScript.

 Potential extensions:
 * support for structs, e.g. `"{ysw}"`